Volcano rabbit: Behavior and ecology

 Volcano rabbit groups consist of between two and five members.
 The rabbit creates runways similar to those made by microtine rodents to navigate their habitat.
 Its burrows consist of tunnels with the entrances beneath dense grass clumps or in cracks in the soil, and can have a length of up to 5 m and depth of up to 40 cm under the soil's surface.
 These burrows may have other entrances to allow for escape, and the tunnels often weave around rocks and roots or split into multiple paths.
-Volcano rabbits may opportunistically use burrows abandoned by other mammals, such as gophers and badgers, as do some other species of rabbit.
+Volcano rabbits may opportunistically use burrows abandoned by other mammals, such as gophers and badgers, as do some other rabbit species.
 It is particularly reliant on dense grasses for use as cover to make its nests.
 As it is a slow mover compared to other rabbits, it is more inclined to seek out cover in higher, less open areas, a behavior also seen in the pygmy rabbit (S. idahoensis).
 The volcano rabbit produces high-pitched vocalizations to warn others in its group of danger, a behavior seen in pikas that is unique among the rabbits.
 Little is known about its longevity, and it is expected to have an average lifespan of less than a year in the wild, like other rabbits and hares.
-It has been described as a diurnal animal, and is most active in the evening and early morning, though large groups of volcano rabbits have been spotted outside their burrows just around noon.
+It has been described as a diurnal animal, and is most active in the evening and early morning.
+However, large groups of volcano rabbits have been spotted outside their burrows just around noon.